-My whole philosophy behind Organic M.A.K.E is "How can I help women, like you, wear makeup that makes you feel good, without being afraid of the imperfections you have.”
+My whole philosophy behind Organic Make "How can I help women, like you, not be afraid of the imperfections you have” .

 We all have our things.
-But makeup should not be about "hide or cover up", but more about show up, as who you are.
+But makeup should not be "hide or cover up", but more about show up, as who you are.
 Express who you are.
 Express your individuality.

 Is my makeup brand perfect?

 I’ll take you behind “the scenes”, so you understand what I face, as a small makeup company.
 My aim, by time, is to get bigger so I can produce less expensive items.
-A small company, like us, can’t produce big batches.
+A small company, like me, can’t produce big batches.
 Most makeup companies use third party contract manufacturers.
-It's how it’s done in the cosmetic industry, but they require huge amounts of products filled per SKU, which at this stage I can’t afford.
+It's how it’s done in the cosmetic industry, but they require huge amounts of products filled per SKU.
+At this stage I can’t afford.

 Filling powder wonder

-We fill our powder wonders ourselves here in the Danish countryside.
-When you fill like we do, it takes way longer and more manpower is needed, than if it's done by a machine.
-So handling each Powder Wonder by hand takes way longer to do, if you get my point.
-Once we’ll have more volume I have found a contract manufacturer that will fill in small batches.
-Here we might be able to fill 500 pcs per SKU.
+I fill our powder wonders ourselves by hand, here in the Danish countryside.
+When you fill like that, it takes way longer and more manpower is needed, than if it's done by a machine.
+So handling each powder wonder by hand takes way longer to do.
+Once I have more volume I have found a contract manufacturer that will fill in small batches.
+Here I might be able to fill 500 pcs per SKU.
 But so far so good.
-We’re not there yet.
-That means our production cost per unit (SKU) will go down.
+I`m not there yet.
+That means my production cost per unit (SKU) will go down.

-But still we’ll never be able to fill 5000 per SKU or 100.000 per SKU.
+But I’ll never be able to fill 5000 per SKU or 100.000 per SKU.
 When you do that you pay way less per production run.
-This is what “big” beauty brands do and why their cost of goods is WAY lower than ours, simply due to the volume of filling.
+This is what “big” beauty brands do and why their cost of goods is WAY lower than mine, simply due to the volume of filling.

 To visualize it for you.
-A person has to fill each pot by hand, put a seal on and screw the lid on manually and then place a label with ingredients at the bottom of the pot, by hand.
-Then place it on a tray, then on to the next filling.
+A person fills each pot with powder, puts a seal inside the pot, screws the lid on and tightens, then places a label with ingredients at the bottom of the pot.
+All done by hand.
+Places it on a tray.
+Then on to the next filling.
 It just takes way longer than what a machine does in a sec.

-On the other hand we proudly produce that way for you.
+On the other hand I proudly produce that way for you.
 It just costs more to do.
 Simple as that.

 No outer packaging

-I’ve been in the beauty industry 27 years and seen how many boxes and carton boxes are thrown out in stores, even before a product hits the shelves.
+I’ve been in the beauty industry 30 years and seen how many boxes and carton boxes are thrown out in stores.
+Even before a product hits the shelves.
 I know “smart packaging” is part of branding.
-But I knew I didn’t want to take part in all that waste of packaging.
+But I knew, I didn’t want to take part in all that waste of packaging.
 I refuse to put a carton box around each pot + a plastic wrap/seal on top, that you open at home and then throw out after.
 To look smart, no way!

 So when you buy my Powder Wonder’s you get them in a tiny chiffon bag, which I hope you’ll use again.
 They are great for jewelry, earrings, necklaces, rings - all sorts of tiny “things” you need to store or use in your makeup bag to keep cotton pads, tampons and earbuds or whatever.
 They are nice little bags.